Whiting Petroleum (WLL) Q3 2017 Results - Earnings Call Transcript

 As you can see on slide number 3, our total net production was at the high end of adjusted guidance and averaged 114,350 BOEs per day in the third quarter.
 At 102,015 BOEs per day, the Bakken/Three Forks represented 89% of our total production.

 On slide number 4, we provide you an overview of the Williston Basin where we control approximately 415,000 net acres.
-You can see the location of our new Nelson and Koala Wells where results are tracking at 1.5 million BOE type curve.
+You can see the location of our new Nelson and Koala Wells where results are tracking a 1.5 million BOE type curve.
 The slide also shows the locations of our previously disclosed Evitt and Northern pads.
 Both of these projects are delivering results above a 1 million BOE type curve.

 Slide number 5 shows the updated performance of the Evitt pads.
 Both pads continue to track above a 1 million BOE type curve.